Methods of detecting exoplanets: Radial velocity

 A star with a planet will move in its own small orbit in response to the planet's gravity.
 This leads to variations in the speed with which the star moves toward or away from Earth, i.e. the variations are in the radial velocity of the star with respect to Earth.
 The radial velocity can be deduced from the displacement in the parent star's spectral lines due to the Doppler effect.
 The radial-velocity method measures these variations in order to confirm the presence of the planet using the binary mass function.

 The speed of the star around the system's center of mass is much smaller than that of the planet, because the radius of its orbit around the center of mass is so small.
 (For example, the Sun moves by about 13 m/s due to Jupiter, but only about 9 cm/s due to Earth).
 However, velocity variations down to 3 m/s or even somewhat less can be detected with modern spectrometers, such as the HARPS (High Accuracy Radial Velocity Planet Searcher) spectrometer at the ESO 3.6 meter telescope in La Silla Observatory, Chile, the HIRES spectrometer at the Keck telescopes or EXPRES at the Lowell Discovery Telescope.

 An especially simple and inexpensive method for measuring radial velocity is "externally dispersed interferometry".

 Until around 2012, the radial-velocity method (also known as Doppler spectroscopy) was by far the most productive technique used by planet hunters.
-(After 2012, the transit method from the Kepler spacecraft overtook it in number.)
+(After 2012, the transit method from the Kepler space telescope overtook it in number.)
 The radial velocity signal is distance independent, but requires high signal-to-noise ratio spectra to achieve high precision, and so is generally used only for relatively nearby stars, out to about 160 light-years from Earth, to find lower-mass planets.
 It is also not possible to simultaneously observe many target stars at a time with a single telescope.
 Planets of Jovian mass can be detectable around stars up to a few thousand light years away.
 This method easily finds massive planets that are close to stars.
 Modern spectrographs can also easily detect Jupiter-mass planets orbiting 10 astronomical units away from the parent star, but detection of those planets requires many years of observation.
 Earth-mass planets are currently detectable only in very small orbits around low-mass stars, e.g. Proxima b.

 It is easier to detect planets around low-mass stars, for two reasons: First, these stars are more affected by gravitational tug from planets.
 The second reason is that low-mass main-sequence stars generally rotate relatively slowly.
 Fast rotation makes spectral-line data less clear because half of the star quickly rotates away from observer's viewpoint while the other half approaches.
 Detecting planets around more massive stars is easier if the star has left the main sequence, because leaving the main sequence slows down the star's rotation.